wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ### VMware Tanzu Support Moving to Broadcom Support Portal

 On Sunday, May 5, 2024, at approximately 7:30 pm PDT, the VMware Tanzu support portals will be transitioned to Broadcom.
-The following will be migrated:

-* Knowledge Base content
-* All open cases and the closed cases from the past 6 months

-    Additional 12 months of support requests will be migrated in the following week.
-Enhancement requests will not be migrated.

 If you require assistance or would like to submit a ticket on or after May 6, all technical and non-technical inquiries should be submitted via the [Broadcom Support Portal](http://support.broadcom.com/).